 The major interests in the Company's shares are set out in the directors' report.
 Key metrics for our shareholders are the share price, earnings per share and the level of dividends paid.
 Through the publication of our half and full year financial reports we inform shareholders regarding the status of their Company.

-Further shareholder engagement includes the AGM (although attendance is temporarily suspended due to the restrictions imposed as a result of the pandemic) and discussions with investors when questions are asked.
+Further shareholder engagement includes the AGM and discussions with investors when questions are asked.